Nargeshdb/ResourceLeakDocker/README.md

 Java doesn't allow type annotations---like `@MustCall`---to be inherited, this other annotation was necessary.)
 These numbers were summed manually.

-For example, the output of running `./anno-counter.sh zookeeper` is:
+For example, the output of running `./anno-counter.sh zookeeper` on the `with-annotations` branch is:
 ```
 @Owning:
       34